Personal Training PDA

 |Per SCQF credit||£10.75||£56||£57||£10.75||£56||£58.50|

-This course is not available for international students requiring a Tier 4 visa to study in the UK.
+This course is not available for international students requiring Student Route visa sponsorship to study in the UK.
 For students living in the UK and assessed as international fee status, fees will be charged as above.

 Fees are payable in advance each academic year unless otherwise agreed.